 During the year we have made further progress with our stated aim of exiting our investments, at such time as the Board are happy with the returns achieved, and returning capital to shareholders.
-Proceeds of £7.3 million were received from the disposal of two of the Group's private investments, representing a combined 1.5x return.
-These proceeds, together with those received from the disposal of investments in the previous financial year, were returned to shareholders via tender offers totalling £12.3 million in September 2020 and July 2021.

-The Group has continued to support its remaining investment portfolio, with a further £0.5 million invested during the year.
-We are encouraged with the underlying performance of our investee companies and continue to have confidence that satisfactory returns will be made from our investments.
+Proceeds of £2.3 million were generated from the disposal of two of the Group's private investments, and we have continued to support our remaining investment portfolio, with a further £1.0 million loaned during the year.
+We continue to be encouraged by the underlying performance of our investee companies and believe they are well-placed to weather any headwinds resulting from the current global and domestic economic and political challenges.